micnaelyuanfeng/x86_kernel/README.md

 # x86_kernel

-Bootloader Implemented
+Bootloader := Implemented
+Loader     := Implemented
+GDT        := Implemented
+IDT        := Implemented
+8259A      := Implemented

 To do list:
+-> Spicous Interrupt Handler
+-> Process Creation
-Loader = setup GDT, IDT, Page Table
+-> Page Table

 .S = can add preprocess in compilation
 .s and .asm = .s and .asm are the same, there is no preprocess in compilation